cmstead/becoming-a-js-developer/agile-cheatsheet.md

 ## Agile Frameworks ##

 Agile frameworks are systems which attempt to capture the intent and nature of the Agile Manifesto while also answering common business questions.
-Three common frameworks are the following:
+Four common frameworks are the following:

-- Scrum
+- Kanban
 - LeSS (Large-Scale Scrum)
 - SAFe (Scaled Agile Framework)
+- Scrum

 ## Agile Practices ##